15 May 2025 / in UK Blog / by Simon Reynolds

 Reddit can also help journalists with...

-Social Media Tips for PRs Working with Journalists
+Social Media Tips for PR Pros Working with Journalists

-The social media landscape is sizable and PR professionals looking to connect with journalists across multiple platforms will naturally face challenges.
+The social media landscape is sizable, and PR professionals trying to connect with journalists across multiple platforms will naturally face challenges.

-- Be wary of pitching via social DMs: Sliding into a journalist’s DMs might not be the most effective way to reach them.
-According to the 2024 State of the Media Report, just 2% of journalists say they prefer to be pitched via social or direct message.
-Nineteen percent say they would put a PR on their “don’t call” list if they reached out unsolicited on social.
+• Be wary of pitching via social DMs: Sliding into a journalist’s DMs might not be the most effective way to reach them.
+According to the 2025 State of the Media, just 8% of journalists say they prefer to be pitched via social or direct message.
+Seventeen percent say they would put a PR on their “don’t call” list if they contact them on social media when they’ve never met.

-- Take a cue from journalists: Reporters are now considered influencers and experts at building their own brands.
+• Take a cue from journalists: Reporters are considered influencers and experts at building their own brands.
 PR professionals would do well to use social media in a similar way.
-Not only is it also a great way to build awareness for clients and understand what's trending, but a strong social media presence/following will help build your credibility in the eyes of journalists.
+Not only is it also a great way to build awareness for clients and understand what's trending, but a strong social media presence will help build your credibility in the eyes of journalists.

 PR software can also help you bring together the points above.
 For example, a platform like CisionOne offers social and outreach features to help you track conversations across multiple social platforms and build out robust media lists for pitching.

 For PR teams, understanding this shifting landscape and its impact on journalism is crucial.
-As reporters adapt to new platforms and formats, PR pros must tailor their strategies accordingly to leverage social media and engage with journalists to share compelling stories.
+As reporters adapt to new platforms and formats, PR pros must tailor their strategies accordingly to leverage social media and engage with journalists to share compelling stories (check out Four Ways to Improve Your Social Media PR for more tips).

 Ultimately, both are looking to craft compelling stories that resonate with their respective audiences – and many of the lessons they take from journalism’s use of social media can be applied to content for their own brands and campaigns.